The Granddaddy of all snakes

 Jake ran out of the tent dragging the snake's length behind him; it sagged heavily upon his arm, filling him with venom.
 Frantically, he grabbed it around the thick of its body, ripped it from his arm, and threw it as far out into the woods as he could.
 Even then, it had tried to whip around and bite him again, nearly striking him in the face.
 Jake could have sworn he felt its hot hiss against his cheek.

 Coming to his senses, he quickly fished in his pocket for his knife.
 The blade was dull but would have to do.

-He didn't know what else to do, never took the time to actually learn how to doctor a snakebite.
+He didn't know what else to do and never took the time to learn how to doctor a snakebite.
 He just did what he remembered seeing cowboys do in those old movies.

 The snake was fast.
-It forced him to step back, tripping over a dead tree branch and nearly falling backwards.
-It crawled over Jake's abandoned backpack, hesitated, its forked-tongue licking at the air, and then came forward again.
+It forced him to step back, tripping over a dead tree branch and nearly falling backward.
+It crawled over Jake's abandoned backpack, hesitated, its forked tongue licking at the air, and then came forward again.
 He had never seen a snake act like that before--it was attacking.